newenclave/mico/README.md

 #### * A Macro System For Monkey

 Yes.
-Finnaly I've had some free time to add the system; https://interpreterbook.com/lost/ So.
+Finally I've had some free time to add the system; https://interpreterbook.com/lost/ So.
 First of all **quote**, **unquote**, and **macro** are keywords and I can parse them as I wish.
 And there are 2 types of **quote**